 What's more, experimental trials seem to point in the same direction.
 A recent systematic review of RCTs concluded that consuming more than fruits and vegetables improves cardiovascular risk factors10.
 The benefits, in terms of favourable changes to markers of cardiovascular health, seem to peter out at about five servings10.
 However, a meta-analysis of 95 cohort studies found that ten servings (800g) was associated with the lowest risk of death1.
 In fact, not many individuals ate above this amount and thus we can hypothesize that eating more than ten servings may improve one's risk even further!

-It stands to reason that French-fried potatoes may contribute to an increased risk of diabetes: they are more easily over-consumed; higher in calories; sometimes contain trans-fats; and are often eaten alongside other junk foods.
+It stands to reason that French-fried potatoes may contribute to an increased risk of diabetes: they are more easily over-consumed; higher in calories; sometimes contain trans-fats.
 Importantly though, other forms of potato (such as baked, boiled, mashed) are independently associated with statistically significant increases in the risk of diabetes12-14.
-The consumption of one daily serving of boiled, mashed and baked potatoes may increase one’s risk of a diabetes by 9%.
-Furthermore, the Nurse’s Health Study cohort was used to look into the possible effects of potatoes on the risk of gestational diabetes (diabetes that occurs during pregnancy).
+The consumption of one daily serving of boiled, mashed and baked potatoes may increase one's risk of diabetes by 9%.
+Furthermore, the Nurse's Health Study cohort was used to look into the possible effects of potatoes on the risk of gestational diabetes (diabetes that occurs during pregnancy).
 The results were striking.
 After adjusting for many confounders (BMI, healthy eating, energy intake, exercise and more), they found that eating greater than one portion of (boiled/baked/mashed) potatoes a week was associated with an increased risk of developing diabetes during pregnancy.
-Consuming more than five portions a week may increase a woman’s risk of gestational diabetes by more than 50%13!
-Such large changes in risk are seldom seen in nutritional epidemiology and for this reason I think that potatoes are a genuine cause for concern (especially for pregnant women). .
+Consuming more than five portions a week may increase a woman's risk of gestational diabetes by more than 50%13!
+Such large changes in risk are seldom seen in nutritional epidemiology, making this finding rather striking.

 To the best of my knowledge, no fruit is consistently associated with health problems.
 However, I would put whole coconuts (the unprocessed flesh) on hold for now since they are extraordinarily high in saturated fat (around 70% saturated fat by calorie).
 Certain types of saturated fat tend to increase the amount of “bad” cholesterol in our blood – a known risk factor for heart disease.
 According to my research, high-quality studies on whole coconuts do not exist – whether in terms of clinical trials or prospective cohort studies.
 Until we have good-quality research on this fruit, I think that caution dictates that it should be restricted.
 No other commonly eaten whole plant food, as far as I'm aware, contains such high amounts of saturated fat.